PyTables/PyTables/doc/source/FAQ.rst

      for leaf in h5file.walkNodes(classname='Leaf'):
          del leaf.flavor

-* Use the :program:'ptrepack` utility with the flag :option:`--upgrade-flavors`
-  so as to convert all flavors in old files to the default (effectively by removing the `FLAVOR` attribute).
+* Use the :program:'ptrepack` utility with the flag `--upgrade-flavors` so as to convert all flavors in old files to the default (effectively by removing the `FLAVOR` attribute).
 * Remove the `numarray` (and/or `Numeric`) package from your system.